But you don't just want to visit. You want to feel it, to taste it, to experience the heart and soul of it.

 The Venetian old towns and palaces that line the coasts with imposing mountain backdrops give you stunning views wherever you go.

-Sveti Stefan on the Budva Riviera.
+Petrovac on the Budva Riviera.

 Aside from the dramatic landscapes, the warmth of the people will draw you in.
 Always quick to share a joke - be it in English, Montenegrin or hand gestures, Montenegrins will leave you in no doubt that you are welcome.
 Their hospitality is second to none and guests are traditionally loosened up with a shot of rakija, the local brandy that is made by most families.